olsonpm/fes/docs/definition-schema.md

   `alwaysReturn` and `passThrough`.
 Eventually these may be ported to a separate utility library, but for now this is the method for declaring them

-#### shouldThrowOnExtraDataArguments
-- type: boolean (defaults to true)
-- description: some utilities are often used in contexts where many arguments are passed.
-Without getting too deep into 'why' this is not cleanly avoidable, this flag lets us say "this utility should ignore extra data arguments".
-One instance is `assignOver` which we might place in a mapper function.
-It should ignore the extra parameters such as 'index' and 'collection' and just assign the values over the original value.

-#### shouldThrowOnExtraServiceArguments
-- type: boolean (defaults to true)
-- description: remember that the default case for utility function signatures is `aUtilityFunction(...serviceArguments)(dataArgument)`.
-It is common to call aUtilityFunction with serviceArguments and pass the result to a mapper or reducer function.
-In that case we want to set `shouldThrowOnExtraDataArguments = false`.
-Now take this same example but for a [flipped](#flippedfrom) utility.
-In this case we might call aUtilityFunction with a dataArgument and pass the result to a mapper function.
-  Here we would want to set `shouldThrowOnExtraServiceArguments = false`.
-An example of this is `getValueFrom` which is flippedFrom `getValueAt`.

 #### transformServiceArguments
 - type: array or object of functions (where an object would have the argument indices as keys which are implicit with arrays.
 This is more readable if you